kit-data-manager/testbed4inf/README.md

-# testbed4inf
+# FAIR Digital Object Ecosystem Testbed

 [![Test Build](https://github.com/kit-data-manager/testbed4inf/actions/workflows/main.yml/badge.svg)](https://github.com/kit-data-manager/testbed4inf/actions/workflows/main.yml)

-Testbed for a generic FAIR DO infrastructure.
+A testbed for a generic FAIR DO infrastructure.

+> **The testbed resulted in the development of the [FAIR DO Lab](https://github.com/kit-data-manager/FAIR-DO-Lab).
+All further development will take place there, with the new goal of developing a production-ready software stack.**

 Current functionalities:

 - Create, Update and Retrieve PIDs
 - Search within PID records